intel/neural-compressor/docs/source/CONTRIBUTING.md

 [review](https://github.com/intel/neural-compressor/pulls).
 If you are new to GitHub, view the pull request [How To](https://help.github.com/articles/using-pull-requests/).
 ### Step-by-Step guidelines
-- Star this repository.
+- Star this repository using the button `Star` in the top right corner.
 - Fork this Repository using the button `Fork` in the top right corner.
 - Clone your forked repository to your pc.
 `git clone "url to your repo"`
 - Create a new branch for your modifications.
-`git checkout -b new-user`
+`git checkout -b new-branch`
-- Add your files with `git add -A`, commit `git commit -s -m "added myself"` and push `git push origin new-user`.
+- Add your files with `git add -A`, commit `git commit -s -m "This is my commit message"` and push `git push origin new-branch`.
 - Create a [pull request](https://github.com/intel/neural-compressor/pulls).

 ## Pull Request Checklist